 Center for Intercultural Engagement

-As a presidential priority, the University of Delaware will begin renovations to build a Center for Intercultural Engagement.
+As a presidential priority, the University of Delaware will begin renovations to build a Center for Intercultural Engagement (CIE).
 The Center for Intercultural Engagement project will identify physical space where students can interact, explore and grow together around social justice, equity, diversity and inclusion.
 This project will look at ways to enhance student engagement, support cross-functional services and programs and increase cultural celebration of identities and experiences.

 The Center for Intercultural Engagement will be located on the second floor of Perkins Student Center (former space of the Center for Counseling & Student Development).